brindagokul/brindagokul.github.io/_pages/about.md

 ---
 layout: about
 title: about
-permalink: #/
+permalink: /
-subtitle: email: bgokul@umich.edu
+subtitle: PhD Candidate, Information and Scientific Computing, University of Michigan

 profile:
   align: right